Louise Lawrence (activist)

-Louise Lawrence (1912–1976) was an American transgender activist, artist, writer and lecturer.
-During the mid-20th century, she organized a network of gender non-conforming people across the US and abroad, and advocated for transgender issues.
-She was an early founder of the magazine, Transvestia.
-Academic and historian Susan Stryker wrote, "If there is an unheralded founder of the transgender community in the United States, it’s Louise Lawrence.".
+Louise Lawrence (1912–1976) was an American transgender activist, artist, writer, and lecturer.
+She organized a network of gender non-conforming people across the US and abroad, and advocated for transgender issues during the mid-20th century.
+She was an early founder of the magazine Transvestia.
+Historian Susan Stryker wrote, "If there is an unheralded founder of the transgender community in the United States, it's Louise Lawrence."

 Personal life

-Lawrence was born in 1912 and was assigned male-at-birth.
+Lawrence was born in 1912 and was assigned male at birth.
 She began wearing traditionally feminine clothing at a young age and would wear her mother's clothes.
 In 1930, she married and, when she was twenty-two, had a daughter.
 After the death of her first wife, she married a woman who at first accepted her wearing gender-affirming clothing, but they divorced three years later.
-After the divorce, Lawrence lived full-time as a woman in Berkeley and later in San Francisco.
+After the divorce, Lawrence lived full-time as a woman in Berkeley and starting in 1947, in San Francisco, initially with a "close" female roommate.

+In 1950s she co-owned a tenant house with an US Army nurse, Gay Elkins, and they frequently traveled together.
+In 1957, when Elkins was stationed in Germany, Lawrence acquired a passport with a female gender marker, leading to Elkins being dishonorably discharged from the army on suspicion of lesbianism.
+After State Department reconsidered the passport suspecting identity fraud, Elkins won an appeal, retroactively rendering her honorably discharged with full veteran benefits.
+Later the State Department reversed their previous decision, allowing Lawrence to use and travel with a female passport.

+Although she considered gender reassignment surgery, she chose not to pursue it, and instead experimented with hormone treatment, under the guidance of Harry Benjamin.
+She wrote, "I firmly believe that most transvestites have that same urge [for a sex change] but in varying degrees and areas".

 Of her transition, Lawrence wrote in one of her journals:I consider Louise to be my true identity even though the birth records say differently.
 And on this I will stand.
-For to me, as to most people who know me, I AM Louise.Although she considered gender reassignment surgery, she chose not to pursue it, and instead experimented with hormone treatment, under the guidance of Harry Benjamin.
-She wrote, "I firmly believe that most transvestites have that same urge [for a sex change] but in varying degrees and areas".

-Lawrence was also an artist and sold paintings.
-She wrote a 117-page autobiography entitled “Lawrence Autobiography” and a shorter text entitled, “Lawrence Autobiography 1948-1957”, both of which are unpublished and housed at the Louise Lawrence Collection in the Kinsey Institute Archives.
+For to me, as to most people who know me, I AM Louise.Lawrence was also an artist and sold paintings.
+She wrote a 117-page autobiography and a shorter autobiographical text, both of which are unpublished and housed at the Louise Lawrence Collection in the Kinsey Institute Archives.